hushidong/biblatex-gb7714-2015/README.md

 The biblatex-gb7714-2015 package provides an implementation of the bibliography style of the `GB/T 7714-2015` bibliography style.
 This implementation follows `GB/T 7714-2015` standard, and can be used simply by loading biblatex with the appropriate option

 ## Usage
-* for numerical sequence style
+* for numerical sequence style: gb7714-2015

     `\usepackage[backend=biber,style=gb7714-2015]{biblatex}`